wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 **An addon for the Dragonflight expansion.
-It will add icons for points of interest to the Dragon Isles, Kalimdor, Eastern Kingdoms, and Outland world maps.**
+It will add icons for points of interest to the Dragon Isles, Kalimdor, Eastern Kingdoms, Outland, and Northrend world maps.**

-Now available on CurseForge!
-[BetterWorldMap: Dragonflight](https://www.curseforge.com/wow/addons/betterworldmap-dragonflight)

 ## Features

-A quick toggle menu will appear on the Dragon Isles, Kalimdor, Eastern Kingdoms, and Outland world maps which allows you to quickly toggle the visibility of any icons added to the world map.
+A quick toggle menu will appear on the Dragon Isles, Kalimdor, Eastern Kingdoms, Outland, and Northrend world maps which allows you to quickly toggle the visibility of any icons added to the world map.

+* Moving map icons from their zone map to the world map helps with navigation.
+* Many icons provide helpful information in the tooltip such as countdown times, items needed, rewards available, and more.
+* Even click behavior such as the Great Vault in Valdrakken is enabled.

 This addon adds information to the Dragon Isles map for the following zones: